Aman2sinha/Filter-table/README.md

-This project was bootstrapped{React-bootstrap-table} with Create React App.
+This project was Bootstrapped{React-bootstrap-table} with Create React App.

 Available Scripts
 In the project directory, you can run: